 This journey never ends

-As we conclude this series, I’d like to leave you with one closing consideration: buyer journeys are constantly evolving.
+As we conclude this series, we’d like to leave you with one closing consideration: buyer journeys are constantly evolving.
 In other words, understanding the buyer’s journey is a journey in and of itself.

-Key takeaway: Smart companies continuously monitor their buyers’ perspectives, motivations, needs, and interactions and then rapidly implement new systems and processes to ensure an optimal experience for their customers and maintain a high customer retention rate.
+Key takeaway: Smart companies continuously monitor their buyers’ perspectives, motivations, needs, and interactions and then rapidly act on that knowledge to ensure an optimal experience for their customers and maintain a high customer retention rate.

 Thanks for joining us on this journey!